archlinuxcn/lilac/docs/setup.rst

   useradd -m -g pkg lilac

 The ``pkg`` group is created by the ``pid_children-git`` package, which lilac uses to clean up subprocesses.
 Users in this group have the power to kill subprocesses with root privileges.
+We'll configure this group to be able to build packages with devtools.

 Remember to fully terminate existing processes and re-login (or more easily, reboot) to get the group privileges applied.